Minhaj0/MultiLabel-Classification-For-Github-Issues/README.md

 This section provides a step-by-step guide for users to replicate the project workflow, from data collection to model training and testing.
 1. Data Collection
 2. To collect data for the project, follow these steps:
-(1) Obtain the links of the repository issues from the GitHub API. \n (2) Save the links into a gitApiLinks.csv named file.
+(1) Obtain the links of the repository issues from the GitHub API. <br />
+(2) Save the links into a gitApiLinks.csv named file. <br />
-(3) Run the code from DataMining.ipynb to retrieve data in JSON format using the requests library.
+(3) Run the code from DataMining.ipynb to retrieve data in JSON format using the requests library. <br />
 (4) Save the obtained data into a text file for future use.

 # Execution of MultiLabel Classification For GitHub Issues.ipynb file needed for remaining steps